trizen/raku-rosettacode/programming_tasks/M/Mastermind.md

     sub header {
         my $num = $guesses - @guesses;
         qq:to/END/;
-        Guess the {$length} element sequence containing the letters {@valid}
+        Valid letter, but wrong position: ○ - Correct letter and position: ● Guess the {$length} element sequence containing the letters {@valid}
         Repeats are {$repeat ?? '' !! 'not '}allowed.
 You have $num guess{ $num == 1 ?? '' !! 'es'} remaining.
         END